cwz6h/Ocarina-Of-Time-3D-Gauntlet-Deluxe/README.md

 6. Eject And Put Back Your SD Card Into Your 3DS And Power It On
 7. Press L+Down+SELECT And Scroll Down And Enable The Plugin Loader Then Close The Menu

+## Notes

 You Will Need This Luma3DS: https://github.com/Nanquitas/Luma3DS/releases/

-Note: This Is Not The First Version Of The Plugin But We Do Not Intend To Upload Older Versions
+This Is Not The First Version Of The Plugin But We Do Not Intend To Upload Older Versions

-WARNING: This Plugin Will Only Work On The NA Version Of Ocarina Of Time 3D
+This Plugin Will Only Work On The NA Version Of Ocarina Of Time 3D